sawyer-greaves/lab-wiki-test/necessary_skills/Qt.md

 ### Installing on Ubuntu using the Ubuntu Package Repositories and APT

 It is recommended that you use the Qt Online Installer (see above) even on Ubuntu.
-However, for the sake of completeness and for reasons described in the next section, instructions for installing Qt using the Ubuntu Package Repositories and `apt` are given here.
-Note that using the Ubuntu Package Repositories means you will not be able to select your version of Qt and therefore will not have access to bug fixes found in later versions.
+However, for the sake of completeness and for reasons described in the *A Note About Qt Creator On Ubuntu Older Than 20.04* section, instructions for installing Qt using the Ubuntu Package Repositories and `apt` are given here.
+Note that using the Ubuntu Package Repositories means you will not be able to select your version of Qt and therefore will not have access to features or bug fixes introduced in later versions.
 This method will install Qt and Qt Creator for your entire system (unlike the Qt Online Installer which does a per-user installation).

 #### Installing Qt 5